mikependon/RepoDB.NET/pages/references/baserepository.md

 This page contains the reference implementation when implementing a repository that inherits the [BaseRepository](/class/baserepository) class.

+The consolidated output of this page can be found [here](/reference/baserepository-output)

 > The [BaseRepository](/class/baserepository) class is only used for implementing an entity-based repository.

 ###### Recommended Objects (Optional)